- Pittodrie Stadium

 The Red Shed, was tested during the Scottish Cup clashes at Pittodrie during the 2019-20 season.
 It changed the The King Street End Stand (Merkland Road Family Stand) from a family sitting area to a standing area with flags and atmosphere.
-Aberdeen have announced the "Red Shed" will become a permanent fixture for the 2020-21 season, now postponed due to the COVID-19 crisis.
+Aberdeen announced the "Red Shed" would become a permanent fixture for the 2020-21 season, but was later postponed due to the COVID-19 crisis.

 The King Street End Stand (Merkland Road Family Stand) 12 Aug 2021

-The Red Shed back in action, attendance at Pittodrie 15,107 Europa Conference League Qualifying 3rd Preliminary Rd 2nd Leg,
+The Red Shed back in action, Europa Conference League, Qualifying 3rd Preliminary Rd 2nd Leg,

-Aberdeen FC’s proposed £50 million stadium and training facilities at Kingswells, near Westhill, were approved by Aberdeen City Council in 2018.
+Aberdeen FC’s proposed £50 million stadium and training facilities at Kingswells, near Westhill, was approved by the Aberdeen City Council in 2018.

-(Named after current Chairman Dave Cormack, for his significant contribution to the project)
+(Named after Chairman Dave Cormack, for his significant contribution to the project.)

 24 Apr 2020, Aberdeen have put plans for the new Kingsford Stadium at Kingswells, on hold due the COVID-19 crisis.